Rithvikns/Time_Sensitive_Networking-Software_Defined_networking/assignments/assignment3/README.md

 1. Switches have only one default flow table entry with lowest priority that instructs the switch to forward all packets to the controller.
 You can check that Floodlight automatically adds this flow table entry using the tool `ovs-ofctl` (see last assignment).
 2. The controller should implement a callback function to receive packet-in events.
 Whenever it receives a packet-in event with a packet, it should execute the following steps:
-    1. Instruct the switch, from which it received the packet-in event, to flood the packet.
+    1. Instruct the switch from which it received the packet-in event to flood the packet.
     2. Print the following information of received packets, e.g., on the console or as log messages:

 * The source and destination MAC addresses
 * The Ethertype of the packet (IPv4, IPv6, ICMP, ARP)
-	* For ARP requests and responses the information of the request and response, respectively
+* For ARP requests and responses the information comtained in request and response, respectively
 * For IP packets, the source and destination IP addresses

 To test your implementation, start Floodlight and ping host `h3` from host `h1`.